 Dr. Janet Brill (Ph D, RD, LDN) is a renowned nutrition & fitness expert, writer and consultant.
 She is the author of three books - Cholesterol Down, Prevent a Second Heart Attack and Blood Pressure Down book.
 She blogs to share Mediterranean recipes and tips to promote health and longevity.

 Elvira Fernandez is a Rajasthan-based author who loves to write for children and young adults.
 She has written short stories, plays, poems and also content for academic books, apart from editing assignments.
 Working as an English Lecturer, she shares a close connect with children.
 She is extremely fond of animals, especially her fur babies - a dog and a cat.
-Currently she’s working on the third book of the Magic at Ferns and Blooms trilogy, the first of which was published in November 2018.
-The second book is scheduled for release in August 2019.
+Currently she’s all set to launch the third book of the Ferns and Blooms trilogy, the first of which was published in November 2018.
 This trilogy is the result of the joy of her childhood days that she lives and re-lives through her vibrant students.
 By intermingling realism and fantasy, she aims at enchanting children to read and inculcate a better way of living.

 Fatima is a teacher residing at the city of Lucknow, Uttar Pradesh (India).
 She has a B.Ed and MA (English Literature) from the University of